OctoPrint/plugins.octoprint.org/_plugins/Plabric.md

 Plabric plugin allows you to link your 3D printer with Plabric app.
 Discover all features on https://plabric.com

+For the moment, video stream is only available on x86_64 and armv7l (Raspberry) linux systems.

 ## How to install

 Check our tutorial: [Install Plabric](https://plabric.com/connect)